Luke Gardiner

-In 1711 he married Anne Stewart, daughter of the Hon.
-Alexander Stewart and heiress in her issue to the estates of the Viscounts Mountjoy.
+Early life

+He was possibly a son of James Gardiner of the Coombe and whose name was likely of French origin.

+In 1711, he married Anne Stewart.
 Their son Charles also served as an MP and Privy Counsellor.

+By 1717, he was recorded as living at Cork Hill.

+Career

+He was the senior partner in the private bank Gardiner and Hill with Arthur Hill-Trevor on Castle Street until its dissolution in 1739.

-During his career Gardiner acquired a wide variety of properties throughout Dublin city.
+During his career Gardiner acquired a wide variety of land and properties throughout Dublin city.
 The major continuous part, much of which he purchased from the Moore family in 1714, was a large piece of land to the East of the then established city.
 This estate corresponds to the modern area bounded by The Royal Canal, Dorset Street, the Western Way, Constitution Hill, Parnell Street, O'Connell Street and the River Liffey.

-As owner of this land, Gardiner led the development of the Northside of the city east along the river, developing what is now O'Connell Street (then Sackville Street), Dorset Street, Parnell Street and Square (then Rutland Street & Square), and Mountjoy Square.
+As owner of this land, Gardiner led the development of the Northside of the city east along the river, developing what is now O'Connell Street (then Sackville Street and often referred to as Gardiner's Mall), Dorset Street, Parnell Street and Square (then Rutland Street & Square), and Mountjoy Square.

 After his death, his son and heir Charles continued the development, finishing Rutland Square before his grandson, Luke Gardiner (later Lord and Viscount Mountjoy) inherited the estate and accelerated the development further East.